USEPA/power-sector-dev-portal/app/public/content/datavis/design-elements/typography.md

       image: "/power-sector-dev-portal/assets/images/datavis/design-elements/typography/non-multiplexed-numbers.png"
       content: "If heavier font weights make text wider, it becomes harder to compare numbers to each other."
       type: "do not"
-  - title: "Special Characters"
-    level: 3
-    content: "In text throughout your visualization, use the open barrel lowercase a and g.
-These letter forms are easier to read at small sizes, including things like legends and axis labels."
-    cards:
-    - title: "Open Barrel Letters"
-      alt: "An image showing the word gambit with open barrel letters.
-This means the letter g looks like a circle with a long tail and the letter a looks like a circle with a small tail."
-      image: "/power-sector-dev-portal/assets/images/datavis/design-elements/typography/open-barrel-letters.png"
-      content: "The word pictured above uses the open barrel g and a.
-This text should remain easy to read even in smaller sizes."
-      type: "do"
-    - title: "Closed Barrel Letters"
-      alt: "An image showing the word gambit with closed barrel letters.
-This means the letter g looks like two circles connected by a small line and the letter a looks like a circle topped with a hook."
-      image: "/power-sector-dev-portal/assets/images/datavis/design-elements/typography/closed-barrel-letters.png"
-      content: "The word pictured above uses a closed barrel g and a.
-This text would be harder to read at a smaller scale."
-      type: "do not"
   - title: "Chemical Compounds"
     content: When writing chemical compounds, subscripts should use uppercase letters.
 For example, the chemical notation for nitrogen oxides would be written NO<sub>X</sub>, not NO<sub>x</sub>.